-It is importnat to understand that GSA vendors won't receive notices that thaey will be audited or be visited by an Auditor, because GSA euphemistically calls their audits "Contractor Assistance Visits" and their auditors are known as "Industrial Operations Analysts."
+It is important to understand that GSA does not say they send an auditor to do an audit, because GSA euphemistically calls their audits "Contractor Assessments" and their auditors are known as "Industrial Operations Analysts."
 But the implications of an evaluation can be quite serious.

-Occassionally, the GSA Inspector General will perform an extensive audit of some GSA contractors; these are far more detailed than the CAV audits decribed below.
+Occasionally, the GSA Inspector General will perform an extensive audit of some GSA contractors; these are far more detailed than the CAV audits described below.

-If you are inadequately prepared or have not instituted proper procedures to ensure compliance, then you could receive an adverse "report card."
-Bad CAV report cards can adversely affect your renewal or could result in contract cancellation.
+If you are inadequately prepared or have not instituted proper procedures to ensure compliance, then you could receive an adverse "assessment report."
+A bad Assessment Report can adversely affect your renewal or could result in contract cancellation.